sio2Graphs/Pareto-Releases/README.md

 #### 0 Minor Changes
 All Changes were rolled into a major update
 #### 0 Maintenance Improvements
 All Changes were rolled into a major update
 #### 0 Bug Fixes
 All Changes were rolled into a major update
+## pareto7.12.0.11-Certified
+###### published 11/2023

+#### Updates
+The only changes were to downgrade powerbi-visuals-utils-formattingutils and upgrade powerbi-visuals-api.

+#### 0 Major Changes
+#### 0 Minor Changes
+#### 0 Maintenance Improvements
+#### 1 Bug Fix
+downgraded powerbi-visuals-utils-formattingutils so locale would work.

+## v7.12.0.10 Certified
+###### published 10/2023

+#### 2 Minor Changes
+Added type and opacity to Business Pane, so users can use a solid color for the pane.
+Formatted scrollbar, visually impactful for the user

+#### 1 Bug Fix
+Was not displaying properly in Firefox.
+Mulitple changes from .style to .attr.
+Use .attr for shape and size.

+#### Other Changes
+Added code to detect browser.
+Right axis moving off page fixed.
+Rotate was not showing if level 2 cats were taken off while stack was on and then hidden